barryclark/jekyll-now/_posts/2016-10-31-Reds-Final-Project.md

 For me and my partner's final project we decided to see if what we thought we saw in pop music was indeed an actual phenomenon or just our imagination(similar to our parents saying, "Back in my day, we were more discrete...").
 At first we were gonna do all the top songs of every year since 1958 to 2015.(-_-).
-We immeaditly realized thats like a bujilion songs, and 2 bujilion lines of lyrics to scan.
+We immediately realized thats like a bujilion songs, and 2 bujilion lines of lyrics to scan.
 So we capped it from the turn of the century (2000) to 2015.
 Considering the fact that there is still 100 top sings in every year, we were still gonna have 1500 songs to scan.
 No, that was still a crap ton so we settled on top 10 songs of each year, to have a